Pricing Comparison

 You scope a rush project at 2x premium pricing.
 Delivery is uncertain with the compressed timeline.

-Cost of not having a retainer: $5,000 - $20,000 in rush fees and lost optimization time
+What the delay costs: $5,000 - $20,000 in rush fees and lost optimization time

 Shopify Theme Update Breaks Your Customizations